wavefrontHQ/docs/pages/doc/ts_variance.md

 ```
 Returns the variance for `expression`.

-If there are gaps of data in the expression, they are first filled in using interpolation.
+If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.
 Use `rawvariance()` if you don't want interpolation.

 ## Parameters
 <table>